 In essence, Block Practice promotes quick learning and quick forgetting, whereas Interleaved Practice slows learning but leads to greater retention.
 This does explain why most CFA candidates get a really low score in their first few practice exams – it is because of the transition from Block Practice to Interleaved Practice!

-Highly effective: Self explanation, practice testing & distributed practice
+Highly effective study techniques: Self explanation, practice testing & distributed practice

 More importantly, this research paper affirms what we’ve been strong advocates of all along: practice makes perfect.
 A little moment of triumph to know that our experiences so far is backed by good solid empirical evidence!